Sorry, you need to enable JavaScript to visit this website.

 If you choose to flag a question for review, the question will appear with a red flag on the assessment info panel.

-If you have been granted scheduled breaks within the exam as part of an agreed reasonable adjustment, you will not be able to return to questions flagged for review in an earlier section at the end of the exam.
+If you have been granted scheduled breaks in the exam as part of an agreed reasonable adjustment, you will not be able to return to questions flagged for review in an earlier section at the end of the exam.
 Therefore, if you have been granted scheduled breaks, please ensure that for each section, you answer all questions before moving onto the next section.

 If you do move back and forth in the exam, please take care to ensure that you do not change your previous answers if you do not wish to do so.
 Using a large screen will assist with this process.